 First, we need an operating definition for synthesis so we can break it down into its individual components and thoroughly understand what it is we will be doing.
 Synthesis is the combining of separate elements to form a coherent whole.
 Synthesis, in essence, is the process of using sound generators, filters, and envelopes in combination with each other in order to create and shape new sounds.

 In this week’s article, we will take a look at a few of the main parameters that will allow us to start creating and combining sounds as we start to fully grasp all the possibilities these tools allow us to explore.

-The beauty of synthesis is you have a vast number of tools at your disposal that create and shape sound differently, and as you learn each process you can apply them in any combination in order to create your own truly unique sounds.
-Next week we will continue to explore more of the parameters of synthesizers, including filters and envelope generators among others that will help you take your synthesis to a whole new level.
-Make sure to follow us on twitter @_signaturesound and @iamjambot to stay plugged in to everything that is happening over here at Signature Sound, and while you’re at it come check out our workshops and new online drum tracking services that will greatly improve your music production.
+The beauty of synthesis is you have a vast number of tools at your disposal that create and shape sound differently, and as you learn each process, you can apply them in any combination in order to create your own truly unique sounds.
+Next week we will continue to explore more of the parameters of synthesizers, including filters and envelope generators, among others, that will help you take your synthesis to a whole new level.
+Make sure to follow us on Twitter @_signaturesound and @iamjambot to stay plugged into everything that is happening over here at Signature Sound, and while you’re at it, come to check out our workshops and new online drum tracking services that will greatly improve your music production.
 Seeya next week!